timmyngo/NUMA01/README.md

 # NUMA01
-A course in Computational Programming with Python and Lund University, Sweden.
+A course in Computational Programming with Python at Lund University, Sweden.